return42/sphkerneldoc/linux_src_doc/include/drm/drm_fb_helper_h.rst

     device, i.e. another KMS master was active.
 The output configuration needs to be reprobe when fbdev is in control again.

-atomic

-    Use atomic updates for \ :c:func:`restore_fbdev_mode`\ , etc.  This defaults to true if driver has DRIVER_ATOMIC feature flag, but drivers can override it to true after \ :c:func:`drm_fb_helper_init`\  if they support atomic modeset but do not yet advertise DRIVER_ATOMIC (note that fb-helper does not require ASYNC commits).

 .. _`drm_fb_helper.description`:

 Description